Free Knowledge Base

 Key Results (KR)

-Key Results are criteria that show whether the objective has been reached.
-They are specific, measurable outcomes.
+Key Results are specific, measurable outcomes that show whether the objective has been reached.
 They ensure the goal turns into concrete progress tracking.

 KR is a metric that shows progress.
 The task is the action taken to reach this metric.